 This material is intended for clinicians and vestibular scientists.
 See also: bedside version -- HIT test

 This plot shows very clearly that VHIT gains average about 1, but their variability is astounding.
 About half of normals have VHIT gains greater than 1 !
-If this were REALLY TRUE, the eyes would have to go backwards after getting to the target.
+If this were really true the eyes would have to go backwards after getting to the target.
 This doesn't happen often so it isn't true.
 This means that this variability is technical in origin, and the gains cannot be greatly trusted. .

 Rey-Martinez, Burgess and Curthoys (2018) suggested in a case report in an open access journal that "we should consider the hypothesis of a physio-pathologic cause for the enhanced eye responses to vHIT testing of some patients with vestibular function.
 It is easy to suggest considering hypotheses when one is dealing with one or two cases, but the simplest and most likely assumption, given the wild variability shown above, should just be that the VHIT is a messy test, and that little changes in gain are meaningless.

 Effects of Age on VHIT -- not so much: See this page for details.

 A tentative conclusion:

 Absolute gains for VHIT tests are "all over the place.
 Relative gains (i.e. comparing the left and right head thrust) are probably much more relevant, and looking for corrective saccades is also likely much more relevant.